 What is a loyalty point bucket?

 A loyalty point bucket is a distinct point pool within a single loyalty program.
 Each bucket operates independently: it has its own name, its own earning rules, and its own redemption logic.
-A customer can hold balances in multiple buckets simultaneously, and those balances don't bleed into each other unless you explicitly allow it.
+A customer can hold balances in multiple buckets at the same time, and those balances don't bleed into each other unless you explicitly say so.

-The simplest way to think about it: if a traditional loyalty program is a bank account, buckets turn it into a wallet with multiple pockets.
+The simplest way to think about it: if a traditional loyalty program is a bank account, buckets are wallet with multiple pockets.
 Dollars in one pocket don't automatically become euros in another.

-Why would you need more than one point type?
+Why use more than one loyalty point type?

 A single point balance works fine when every transaction earns and burns the same currency.
 It stops working the moment you want to:

-- Separate earning sources by value: points from a $500 purchase and points from filling out a survey aren't worth the same to your business.
-Buckets let you track and value them differently.
+- Separate earning sources by value: points from a $500 purchase and points from filling out a survey aren't worth the same.
+Buckets let you value them differently.

-- Run multiple reward mechanics in parallel: a program might offer cashback points and status miles and bonus credits from a partner promotion.
-Without buckets, these all collapse into one big number.
+- Run multiple reward mechanics in parallel: a loyalty program might offer cashback points and status miles and bonus credits.
+Without buckets, these all merge into one big number.

 - Create partner or co-branded currencies: if your loyalty program spans multiple brands or partners, each can have its own bucket.
-Customers see a unified program, but the economics stay separated behind the scenes.
+Customers see a unified program, but the economics stay separated.

 In Voucherify, buckets are a native part of the loyalty engine.
 You don't need to create multiple loyalty programs and stitch them together.
 Instead, you define multiple loyalty point types within a single program, and each one behaves like its own currency.

-- Retail with promo bonus events: run a "double points weekend" where the bonus points go into a separate bucket with a 30-day expiry.
-Core points remain untouched and don't inherit the short expiration window.
+- Retail with promo bonus events: run a "double points weekend" where bonus points go into a separate bucket with a 30-day expiry.
+Core points remain untouched.

 - Multi-brand programs: a parent company with multiple retail brands can issue brand-specific points into separate buckets.
 Customers see one program, but each brand tracks its own liability.